Ilithor/prog272-kohler-2017/CommentsFinal.md

 Participation: 98
 Total: 90.41

-That's an A for the quarter.
+That's an B+ for the quarter.